 American Smelting & Refining Company (ASARCO)

-If you want to know the story of El Paso, a good place to start is with photo archives.
+What a time it was to be alive, as world events collided with the rise of photography.
+El Paso was certainly no exception, and if you want to know the story of early to mid-20th century El Paso, a good place to start is with photo archives.
 Yes, El Paso can be recognized from a simple black and white photo depicting a smoke stack that once stood over 500 feet high.
 No captions were necessary to convey this gigantic cylindrical structure that was once considered an industrial marvel.
 Arguably, ASARCO helped to establish El Paso as a manufacturing hub, and although it no longer exists, proud El Pasoan's can still say it once belonged to El Paso.

-Argualbly, ASARCO and the Mexican Revolution were heavy influences that inspired photographers to create extensive picture archives of El Paso.
-However, there was a lot of activity going on in the El Paso area during the turn on the 20th Century, and thus a diverse collection of imagry can be seen from postcards, portraits, drawings, books and art.
+ASARCO and the Mexican Revolution were heavy influences that inspired photographers to create extensive picture archives of El Paso.
+However, there was a lot of activity going on in the El Paso area during the turn of the 20th Century, and thus a diverse collection of imagery can be seen from postcards, portraits, drawings, books and art.

 The UTEP research guides features a special collection of historical information containing photos, negatives, books, art, and other sources of information.
 If you are looking for a specific item, you can make an appointment at (915) 747-5697.